Corporate Serial Killers: Courtroom Battles Against America’s Most Terrifying New Criminals

 They used every lawful tactic, and unlawful ones as well, trying to keep me out.

 But sometimes I got in.

 In bits and pieces, in lawsuits all over the country, the truth came out.
 That’s how I know that corporations kill many thousands of people each year.
 Courts have ordered me not to reveal much of what I know.
 But not all of it.

 So I can show you the proof.
 I can show you corporations breaking the law, committing crimes that they know will kill people.

 It sounds crazy.
+I know it does.
 But only because you haven’t yet seen what I’ve seen.
 Oil companies intentionally breaking worker safety laws, killing dozens.
 Automakers concealing known defects, killing hundreds.
 Pharmaceutical companies plotting to sell contaminated medicine, killing thousands.
 On and on, until the reality of this fearsome new corporate power becomes impossible to deny.